divblox/divblox.github.io/README.md

 ## Download divblox
 - You can download divblox zipped from https://divblox.com/releases or fork the divblox public repo on github here: https://github.com/divblox/divblox
-- Add to your www folder
+- Add the downloaded content to your apache "public_html" or "www" folder
-- Run apache and browse to localhost
+- Ensure that your web server is running and navigate to http://localhost/ or http://localhost/[your-project-folder]
-- dx will check your installation and provide further guidelines on how to finish you installation
+- divblox will check your installation and, if needed, provide further guidelines on how to finish the installation
-- Browse to /divblox and login to the setup page
+- To open the divblox setup page, Browse to http://localhost/divblox or http://localhost/[your-project-folder]/divblox, depending on your installation
-- Open the installation checker and ensure that all systems indicate an OK status
-- You are now ready to build with dx
+- Open the installation checker to ensure that all systems indicate an OK status.
+Once the installation checker indicates all is OK, you are ready to build with divblox

 ## Installation checker
+The divblox installation checker is designed to ensure that your divblox project meets all the <a href="/#/?id=prerequisites"> prerequisites</a> described above.
+It will also provide useful guidelines on how to solve installation related problems.
+The main checks performed are listed below:
-- Checks for php>=7.2
+- Checks for php >= 7.2
 - Checks for mariadb >= 10.3 or mysql >= 5.6
-- Checks your ioncube loader is installed.
-Explain why ioncube is required
+- Checks your IonCube loader is installed. <a href="/#/?id=prerequisites">Learn why IonCube is required</a>
-- Provides guidelines on how to fix installation issues

 # dx Api key
 - Required to use dx.
 When making use of the dx build functions, dx checks that you have a valid license.
 The dx Api key is used to enable this license check